Welcome to the O Scale Newark & E'port Connecting Railroad

 you can

-can get your '55 Crown Vic gassed up at Nick's
+get your '55 Crown Vic gassed up at Nick's

 friendly Texaco Station.